Caaz/pico8-lib/README.md

 # PICO-8 Libraries!

+## What is this?

-This is just a small collection of libraries and a compiler script for PICO-8
+This is just a small collection of libraries and a compiler script for PICO-8.
+Code not by me is in the vendor folder, these can be any number of things and hopefully credit is given in the files.
+If not, I fully apologize and will try my best to fix that.

-I have this repository at the root of my carts folder, labeled libs.
+## Usage

+If you're working in a git project, then you can add this project as a git submodule.
+This is the preferred method.

+- `git submodule add https://github.com/Caaz/pico8-lib lib`
+  - lib is important here, as the compiler script expects these files to be in a folder called lib.

+Otherwise, simply download the project and place it in a folder called lib at whatever working directory you might want.

+To compile a distributable cart, use the compile script like so

+- `perl lib/compile.pl your_base_cart.p8 output.p8`

+Alternatively, if you're working on a cart, you can instead use `lib/live-compile.pl`, which will create a FIFO cart, which will compile the cart when you load or reload the cart from PICO-8

+## Example

-Here's an example of use in a cart
+Here's an example of use in a cart, though this very much might be an outdated example function wise, the require statements are exactly the same, and likely will not change.

 ```lua